US troops surge evacuations out of Kabul but threats persist

 The Pentagon said it has added a fourth U.S. military base, in New Jersey, to three others — in Virginia, Texas and Wisconsin — that are prepared to temporarily house arriving Afghans.
 Maj.
 Gen. Hank Williams, the Joint Staff deputy director for regional operations, told reporters there are now about 1,200 Afghans at those military bases.
 The four bases combined are capable of housing up to 25,000 evacuees, Kirby said.

+Afghan evacuees continued to arrive at Dulles International Airport outside of Washington.
+Exhaustion clouded the faces of many of the adults.
+How does it feel to be here, a journalist asked one man.
+“We are safe,” he answered.

+An older woman sank with relief into an offered wheelchair, and a little girl carried by an older boy shaded her eyes to look curiously around.
+The scramble to evacuate left many arrivals carrying only a bookbag or purse, or a plastic shopping bag of belongings.
+Some arrived for their new lives entirely empty-handed.

 Biden said Sunday he would not rule out extending the evacuation beyond Aug.
-31, the date he had set for completing the withdrawal of troops and formally ending the nearly 20-year U.S. military role in Afghanistan.
-And British Prime Minister Boris Johnson plans to press Biden for an extension to get out the maximum number of foreigners and Afghan allies possible.
-Biden is to face the U.S.’s G-7 allies in a virtual summit on Afghanistan Tuesday.
+31. But British Prime Minister Boris Johnson, who will meet with Biden virtually on Tuesday in a G-7 leaders’ summit on the chaotic withdrawal, is expected to press Biden for an extension to get out the maximum number of foreigners and Afghan allies possible.

+Lawmakers, veterans organizations and refugee advocates in the U.S. also are urging Biden to keep up the U.S. military’s evacuation out of the Kabul airport as long as it takes to airlift not just Americans, but Afghan allies and other Afghans most at risk from the Taliban.

 Monday’s warning signaled the Taliban could insist on shutting down the airlifts out of the Kabul airport in just over a week.
 Lawmakers, refugee groups, veterans’ organizations and U.S. allies have said ending the evacuation then could strand countless Afghans and foreigners still hoping for flights out.

-Biden and his top aides have repeatedly cited their concern that extremist groups in Afghanistan will attempt to exploit the chaos around the Kabul airport.

-The Biden administration has given no firm estimate of the number of Americans seeking to leave Afghanistan.
-Some have put the total between 10,000 and 15.000.

-Associated Press writers Aamer Madhani, Lolita C. Baldor, Ellen Knickmeyer, Hope Yen, Alexandra Jaffe, Jonathan Lemire and Matthew Lee contributed to this report.
+Associated Press writers Aamer Madhani, Nomaan Merchant, Lolita C. Baldor, Hope Yen, Alexandra Jaffe, James LaPorta, Jonathan Lemire, Matthew Lee and Dan Huff contributed to this report.